2005 Cronulla riots: Tenth anniversary

 In place of the rally a "halal-free" barbecue, attended by about 50, was held on Don Lucas Reserve near Wanda Beach.
 A larger number of counter protesters in "the hundreds", including Antifa members, were also present.
 A heavy police presence included the riot squad, mounted police and helicopter, and the two groups were mostly kept apart.
 Two anti-racism protesters were arrested.
-The majority of the anti-racism protesters were escorted by police to Cronulla Railway station and onto trains headed towards Sydney city.
+The majority of the anti-racism protesters were escorted by police to Cronulla Railway station and onto trains headed towards the city of Sydney.
 They were accompanied by riot police.

 Film

 The 2016 film Down Under is set in the aftermath of the riots.